MicrosoftDocs/Viva/Viva/glint/reports/managers-sharing-team-conversations.md

 ### Summary Section

-When the conversation has been shared with the team, the manager should **Mark as Done**.
-Go back and make changes later.
+When the conversation is shared with the team, the manager should **Mark as Done**.
+Changes can be made later.

 ## Actions to take after Team Conversation is set up